18th November 2015

 On 10th November the National Centre for Post-Qualifying Social Work hosted an event on ‘Safeguarding Vulnerable Adults from Financial Scamming’ as part of the ESRC Festival of Social Science.

 The event was attended by over 70 people, representing UK agencies including from the police, trading standards, social services, and the private and voluntary sectors.
 The event represented an opportunity to share good practice and discuss some of the issues facing practitioners who work to safeguard the most vulnerable in society from financial scams.

 Four speakers presented different aspects of the issue which included Louise Baxter from the National Scams Team, Sean Olivier and Trish Burls from Croydon Council, Phil Mawhinney from Age UK and Rebecca Rogers from Bournemouth University Cyber Security Unit.
-Links to the presentations given at the event are available by clicking here.

 Following these key presentations discussion groups considered the following issues: